davonisher/thesis/README.md

 Data Scraping
 To gather the most recent data, navigate to the datascraping/ directory and execute the scraping scripts:

 python datascraping/links_ph.py
-# ...
+python datascraping/reviews_scraper_ph.py
+python datascraping/toolscraper.py

 Data Cleaning
 The datacleaning/ directory contains notebooks that detail the cleaning process.
 Execute these notebooks to clean and preprocess your data.

-Data Analysis and Topic Modelling
+Data Analysis
-For data analysis and topic modelling, utilize the notebooks within the topic_modelling/ directory:
+For data analysis
+analysis.ipynb: For comprehensive data analysis.

+Topic Modelling
-lda.ipynb: For Latent Dirichlet Allocation topic modelling. analysis.ipynb: For comprehensive data analysis.
+utilize the notebooks within the topic_modelling/ directory: lda.ipynb: For Latent Dirichlet Allocation topic modelling.

 Database Management
 Run db/creating_database.py to initialize your database structure.
-After cleaning your data, use db/importing_data.py to import it into your database.
+After cleaning your data, use db/importing_datas_from_csv.py to import it into your database.

 Local Large Language Models (LLM)
 Scripts such as ollama_classifier.py and ollama_product_description.py within the local_llm/ directory are used for classification and generating product descriptions.

+python local_llm/ollama_classifier.py

 Natural Language Processing (NLP)
 The nlp/ directory contains notebooks for building and testing NLP models.
 They are essential for analyzing text data and extracting insights.

-Contributions
+## Project Structure
 We welcome contributions to enhance the project's capabilities.
 Please adhere to the established coding standards, commit guidelines, and follow the pull request process detailed in the contributing section.

 Contact
-For queries or further assistance, feel free to reach out at [insert your email here].
+For queries or further assistance, feel free to reach out at david.kakanis@hotmail.com

 ![Alt text](../processflow.png)